ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 + Choosing: Randomly selecting a number of entrants in the waiting list to be invited to sign up

 **User Stories:**

 User needs are expressed in the form of partial user stories:

-As a <role>, I want <goal>.
+As a (role), I want (goal).

 These descriptions may change to correct omissions and clarify noticed issues.
 New requirements will be introduced for the final project part.

 **User:**

 US 01.01.01 As an entrant, I want to join the waiting list for a specific event

-US 01.01.02 As an entrant, I want to unjoin a waiting list for a specific event
+US 01.01.02 As an entrant, I want to leave the waiting list for a specific event

 US 01.02.01 As an entrant, I want to provide my personal information such as name, email and optional phone number in the app